firesidefiction/firesidefiction.github.io/_drafts/emails/2018-01-21-newsletter.md

 Julia and I are at ConFusion in Detroit this weekend, where we’ve sponsored some non-alcoholic cocktails at the bar, because booze is fine but you shouldn’t feel excluded if you don’t want any.
 It’s our way of contributing to a more inclusive and safer community, and we hope to do more of it.
 So if you’re here, say hi!
 But also go have some refreshing non-alcoholic drinks at the bar, on us.

 And finally: this week we are soft-launching the next phase in Fireside’s evolution.
-As is our way, we’re letting you all know about it here before we start spreading the word far and wide.

 We’re launching a quarterly, high-quality, full-color, illustrated print edition of Fireside.
 It’s called Fireside Quarterly, and the first issue drops on July 1, 2018.